pydicom/pynetdicom/docs/examples/print.rst

 facilitates print of images and image related data.
-There are two Basic Print Management Meta SOP Classes which correspond with the minimum functionality that an implementation of the Print Management service class shall support (i.e at a minimum either - or both - of the two Meta SOP Classes must be supported):
+There are two Basic Print Management Meta SOP Classes which correspond with the minimum functionality that an implementation of the Print Management service class shall support (i.e at a minimum one of the two Meta SOP Classes must be supported):

 * *Basic Grayscale Print Management Meta SOP Class* which is defined by support of